MadBomber/simple_flow/docs/core-concepts/middleware.md

 # Usage
 pipeline = SimpleFlow::Pipeline.new do
-  use RetryMiddleware, max_retries: 5, backoff: 2.0
+  use_middleware RetryMiddleware, max_retries: 5, backoff: 2.0

   step ->(result) {
     # This will be retried up to 5 times